ALSETLab/CCTA-OpenIPSL/README.md

 ### Quickstart Guide - Dymola
 Obtain a copy of Dymola from [Dassault Systems](https://discover.3ds.com/free-trial-version-of-dymola-for-windows).
 The trial version from Dassault Systems will not be sufficient to run the models.
 To obtain a standard license, contact Dassault Systems, or a reseller such as [Barcroft](https://www.3ds.com/partners/partner-details/200000000025397_BARCROFT_TECHNOLOGY_LLC).

-See the quickstart guide to use the packages in Dymola below.
+See the quickstart guide to use the packages in Dymola [here](./QuickstartGuides/Quickstart-Dymola.md).

 ### Other Modelica Tools
 Some non-rigurous testing was carried out and it was found that time-simulation models can be run with in [OpenModelica](https://openmodelica.org/), [Wolfram SystemModeler](https://www.wolfram.com/system-modeler/), and [Modelon Impact](https://modelon.com/modelon-impact/) too.